 Here are a few tips that can help us all continue delivering outstanding customer service:

-- Do what you say you are going to do: Keeping promises helps build trust, integrity, respect, reliability and self-worth.
-Try to set expectations that we can achieve and then try to beat them at a minimum.
+- Do what you say you are going to do: Keeping promises helps build trust, integrity, respect, reliability, and self-worth.
+Try to set expectations that we can achieve and then try to beat them to a minimum.

 “The goal as a company is to have customer service that is not just the best, but legendary.” ~Sam Walton

 - Make Customers Feel Important and Appreciated: Be honest, provide a consultative approach to providing information and allow for the customer’s best interest to be your best interest.
 People value sincerity.
 Think about ways to generate good feelings about doing business with you.
 Remember to thank customers often.
 Everyone has a choice and customers are choosing to do business with us.

 - Understanding Is Crucial: Take time to explain the process of how things will get done.
 Allow customers to ask questions to make sure they understand and agree with the process and intended outcome.
 Ask questions to ensure you also understand the customer’s needs.